PiCiU1221/BookRider/driver_mobile_app/README.md

 The app includes an embedded Google Maps display for visualizing delivery routes and locations.

 Additionally, a **"Open in Google Maps"** button is provided, allowing drivers to open the delivery route in the **Google Maps app** for turn-by-turn navigation if they prefer using the external app for navigation instead of the embedded map view.

+## 🔄 **WebSocket Integration**

+The app uses **WebSockets** to maintain a real-time connection between the server and client devices.

+Whenever an **order status changes**, a **refresh notification** is instantly pushed to all relevant clients, ensuring that drivers, customers, and dispatchers always have up-to-date information without needing to manually refresh the app.

 ## 📸 Screenshots